monicazng/knittingmachine/README.md

 - [X] Save thread using the `text_area` `on_change` variable instead of using the `Save thread` button
 - [X] Character count: add emoji count exception
 - [X] Character count: add URL count exception
-- [ ] Add sidemenu navigation for saved threads
+- [X] Add sidemenu navigation for saved threads

+### Some limitations
+* When the thread label is empty and a text area is edited, an empty name `.py` file is created with no warning and subsequent threads following this pattern will replace the content of previous threads with no thread label
+* When the thread label is filled after a text area has been edited, a `thread_label.py` file is created but it won't show in the `Threads` dropdown until a new text area is created or the app is refreshed
+* Since images don't affect the character count, they have been disregarded in this implementation

 ### Future improvements
-- [ ] Multipage: turn knittingmachine on a multipage app where each saved thread is a page instead of a `.txt` file
-- [ ] Saved threads: add editing and remove functionality
+- [X] Saved threads: add remove functionality
-- [ ] Saved threads: add change text order functionality
+- [ ] New threads: add change text order functionality
+- [ ] Saved threads: addd editing functionality

 ## Contributions
 Contributions, issues and feature requests are welcome.